 What painkillers are safe to take when I'm breastfeeding?

-If you're breastfeeding your baby and need pain relief – for a headache, say – is it OK to have over-the-counter pills which contain either ibuprofen or paracetamol?
-Or could they harm your baby?
-We explain the official guidelines and get expert advice from family GP Dr Philippa Kaye
+If you're breastfeeding your baby and need pain relief – for a headache, say – is it OK to take over-the-counter pills that contain ibuprofen or paracetamol?
+What about aspirin?
+Or codeine?
+Could any of these harm your baby?
+We sought expert advice on the official guidelines from family GP Dr Philippa Kaye

 Can I take paracetamol if I'm breastfeeding?

-Do be careful, though, to check the packet to make sure it's 'straight' paracetamol, not paracetamol combined with codeine (often called co-codamol or Solpadeine).
-Codeine is not suitable to take when you're breastfeeding.1
+Do be careful, though, to check your packet to make sure it's 'straight' paracetamol, not paracetamol combined with codeine (often called co-codamol or Solpadeine).
+Codeine is not suitable to take when you're breastfeeding.4

 You should also get advice from your health visitor, midwife or doctor before taking paracetamol if your breastfeeding baby: